 Innovative Contributions to Malaria Research

-Dr. Djondji’s research sheds new light on the growing challenge of insecticide resistance in malaria vectors.
-Her findings reveal that resistance is not driven solely by mosquito genetic factors, but also by complex interactions involving the mosquito host, its microbiota, and exposure to insecticides.
+Dr. Djondji’s research sheds new light on the growing problem of high-intensity of insecticide resistance among malaria vectors.
+The findings show that the mosquito’s ability to withstand increasing concentrations of pyrethroid is influenced not only by the mosquito genetic, but also by interactions involving the mosquito host, its bacterial microbiota, and environmental exposure to insecticides.

 Outstanding Academic Recognition